What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 • animal fur.

-The degree of risk of allergic dermatitis
+Risk level of allergic dermatitis

-food products
+Food products

-cow's milk lactose
+Cow's milk lactose

 Fatty meats: pork, fatty beef

-Confectionery, including cocoa-containing
+Confectionery products, including cocoa-containing products

 Honey and products based on it